GoogleCloudPlatform/ai-on-gke/jobset/pytorch/README.md

 # Running distributed ML training workloads on GKE using the JobSet API

 In this guide you will run a distributed ML training workload on GKE using the [JobSet API](https://github.com/kubernetes-sigs/jobset).
-Specifically, you will train an handwritten digit image classifier on the classic MNIST dataset using PyTorch.
+Specifically, you will train a handwritten digit image classifier on the classic MNIST dataset using PyTorch.
 The training computation will be distributed across 4 nodes in a GKE cluster.

 ## Prerequisites